Progyo/Codetector/README.md

 #### LeetCode

 For LeetCode we utilise two sources.
 For the "Pre" dataset we utilise [Hugging Face Datasets](https://huggingface.co/docs/datasets/en/index), like APPS and CodeSearchNet.
 For the "Post" dataset we use our own web-scraped dataset and extend the `Dataset` abstract class defined in the framework to implement JSON reading capabilities for the specific dataset.
+You can find the hash lists [here]().

 For LeetCode Post, you must download the dataset from [here]() and place it under `data/leetcode_post/samples.json`.